-When we say ‘leader’, we mean someone committed to solving problems and serving people.
+When we say "leader", we mean someone who serves people and solves problems.
 When I meet an educator in an elevator and we talk for five minutes, I tell them: “We just want them to graduate knowing how to solve problems and serve people”.
 And they all say: “Yes, that's what I want."
 Reading, writing and mathematics are necessary, but we need people with life skills, who are able to relate to people and lead teams, communicate well, transmit ideas, etc. We do a lot of work internationally, and once we were translating a book into another language, and the word "leader" was badly translated.
 They used the term "power”, they said it was “someone who has power”.
-We believe that power often arises from leadership, we gain influence.
+We believe that power often emerges from leadership, and gaining influence.
 But it starts with the desire to serve people and solve problems.
 And when we do this, we normally earn the right to influence other people.

 Leaders have a vision for the future.
 It’s a picture of a preferred future they hold in their mind today.
 And they have laid out the steps to follow to make this vision a reality.
 They can help others to understand that it can be done.
 Most people don't set out these steps.
 They say: “Yes, I like that vision.
 How can we make it a reality?”.
 And most people don't know how to do it.
-I believe that a naturally born leader must have good people's skills .
+I believe that a leader, by their very nature, must have good people skills.
 Personally, I cannot separate leadership and vision.
-We have to create a generation that has good people's skills.
+We have to create a generation with good people skills.
 That's very difficult to do if you've always got your cell phone in your hand.
-We've got to turn them off.
-We've got to turn them off in order to grow our emotional intelligence.
+That is why we have to switch them off.
+You have to switch them off to gain some emotional intelligence.
 And finally, I would say that leaders have to be courageous by nature.
 The difference between a leader and a director, and both are necessary, is that leaders do things that require courage.
 Leaders are in charge.
-Actually, when I describe a leader to students, I often say this: “If you are not prepared to do what you ask others to do, then don't even start.
+Actually, when I describe a leader to students, I often say this: “If you are not prepared to do what you ask of others, don't even bother.
 You have to do it yourself before you ask someone else to do it.”
 I know it sounds like a cliche and something obvious, but there are many leaders who just give orders, but who are not willing to do themselves what they are asking others to do.